CCLS will be closed Monday May 29th in observance of Memorial Day

 VOLUNTEER PROGRAMS

-We welcome and have volunteer opportunities for attorneys, paralegals, law school interns, and other non-attorney positions.
+We have volunteer opportunities for attorneys, paralegals, law students, paralegal students, and non-attorney positions.

-The Pro Bono Program (PBP) recruits and supports the work of volunteer attorneys and law students who provide pro bono legal assistance to low-income individuals and families in Central California.
-PBP provides volunteers with legal training, mentoring, case management, and other services to facilitate their delivery of free legal services.
+The Pro Bono Program recruits and supports the work of volunteers who provide pro bono legal assistance to low-income individuals and families in Central California.
+The Pro Bono Program provides volunteers with training, mentoring, case management, and other support to facilitate their delivery of free legal services.
 Learn more about how you can make a difference and advance justice in our communities – join today!

 Why